paulinaljy/Assignment6/README.md

       determining if the game is over
     - Has scoring behaviors, including calculating the score of each player, determining the winner and winning score of the game
-- PawnsBoardFrame: Displays and updates the GUI view of the game, including the board (cells and score) and player's hand, and responds to key events
+- PawnsBoardView: Displays and updates the GUI view of the game
-- PawnsBoardGUIController: Responds to user interaction, telling the model what to do and GUI view to update
+- PawnsBoardPlayerController: Responds to user interaction, telling the model what to do and GUI view to update
+- GamePlayer: Actions available to all the players in the game (Human and Machine)
-- Strategy: Represents different strategies a player can use, including fill first, max row score, controlling the board, or blocking an opponent
+- Strategy: Represents different strategies a MachinePlayer can use, including fill first, max row score, controlling the board, or blocking an opponent

-The driving components of this codebase include the PawnsBoardModel, which enforces the rules and updates the game state; the PawnsBoardFrame, which updates the GUI at every game state; and the users' actions, which initiate changes in the game's state.
+The driving components of this codebase include the PawnsBoardModel, which enforces the rules and updates the game state; the PawnsBoardView, which updates the GUI at every game state; and the PawnsBoardPlayerController, which respond to user actions and initiate changes in the game's state.

 The driven components of this codebase include the board, which updates in response to changes in the game state, and the view, which visually reflects these updates without influencing gameplay.